 “I don’t understand why Chinese people are so untroubled about the old circumstances, but so worried and depressed about new opportunities; why they compromise with the status quo, but demand perfection in emerging things.”

 “If you wear a mask for too long, it will grow onto your face.
 If you want to take it off again, you will have to tear your skin and break your bones.”

 “Just because it’s always been [this way], is it correct?”

-“Beasts always walk alone.
-Only flocks and herds need to gather in crowds.”
+“Ferocious beasts always walk alone.
+Only cattle and sheep need to gather in herds.”

 “The true warriors dares to face up to the misery of life and confront the dripping blood.”

 Cover image of Pu Cunxin as the title character from the movie Lu Xun (2005)